 How to Observe Uranus

-As the story of its discovery indicates, Uranus is easy to see, but not so easy to recognize as a planet.
+As the story of its discovery indicates, Uranus is easy to see once you've identified it with a finder chart, but it's not so easy to recognize as a planet.
 If you're willing to use our sky charts to identify the planet — taking it on faith that we're telling the truth — then you won't need any tools besides binoculars.
-In fact, you might be able to see Uranus with just your unaided eyes if your sky is very dark.
+In fact, you might be able to detect Uranus with just your unaided eyes if your sky is very dark.

 But you'll need to examine the planet quite carefully with a telescope at 100× or higher to see that it's actually a tiny disk rather than a pinpoint of light like a star.
 That means that you need to pinpoint its location precisely.
 Being in the right general vicinity isn't good enough.
 It's easy to scan right over Uranus without noticing that it's anything but a regular star.
 Remember — many generations of highly skilled observers before Herschel did precisely that.

 You may be able to recognize Uranus just by its hue, which most people find faintly blue or green.
 Contributing Editor Tony Flanders can see the color even with his 10×50 binoculars.
 Through a telescope, even at magnifications too low to see the planet's disk, you may notice that it shines with a steadier light than other similarly bright stars.
 And at 120× in a 70-mm telescope, Tony can quite clearly make out a tiny disk or dot — about the size of the period at the end of this sentence.
 Don't expect to see any features on the ice giant planet, though.
 Even giant professional telescopes can barely do that.

 Neptune and Uranus are near-twins in actual size, but Neptune is about 50% more distant, which makes it surprisingly much harder to find.
 But if you can find Uranus, you can find Neptune too.
 It just requires using the same techniques more carefully.